|

 on Psychological Testing and Assessment, served on panels for

-the National Academies of Science and
+the National Academies

-Past-President of the International
+currently is Past-President of the International

 Test Commission.
-Dr. Bracken is a Diplomate in the American Board of Psychological Assessment,
+Dr. Bracken is a Diplomate

-a Fellow in two divisions (16 and 53) of the American Psychological Association, and was inducted
+Psychological Assessment, a Fellow in two divisions (16 and 53)

-into the Society for the Study of
+Psychological Association, and was inducted into the Society for the Study of School

-son (Bruce) who graciously developed this website for his father.
+(Bruce) who graciously developed this website for his father.

 |